chukwunnonso/Technical-writing/introduction-to-github/github.md

 ### GitHub Desktop
 GitHub Desktop, in a nutshell, makes it simpler to work with both local and cloud-hosted repositories and simplifies your work.
-Eliminating any potential roadblocks and Increasing your productivity are the two main objectives of GitHub desktop.
+Eliminating any potential roadblocks and Increasing your productivity are the two main objectives of `GitHub desktop`.

 Visit [this link](https://desktop.github.com/) to get it installed on your local computer.